• enquiries@indianpanorama.in

 The Sleeping Buddha, Ajanta Caves

-From the Edakal Caves in Kerala with neolithic petroglyphs to the holy Badami Cave Temple in Karnataka, every cave in India has its own surreptitious tale to enthral the historians, painters, sculptors, and architects of the world.
+From the Edakkal Caves in Kerala with neolithic petroglyphs to the holy Badami Cave Temple in Karnataka, every cave in India has its own surreptitious tale to enthral the historians, painters, sculptors, and architects of the world.
 But no cave in the world came close to the legacy of the Ajantha and Ellora sisters resting for thousands of years near the once Mughal territory, Aurangabad (The city was named after the infamous Aurangzeb) Many catastrophic injustices had occurred to the 29 caves in Ajanta and 34 caves in Ellora (The Divine-sculpted Kailasa is one among them) but none could completely destroy the murals, art, and soul of the caves.

 8 Popular Sweets of India with Recipe Links| The Food Tour of India